mattpe/xr-unity-basics/unity-5-vr-project.md

 1. Add a _Sphere_ to scene
     - _Scale_: .5,.5,.5
     - Add _Rigidbody_ component
-1. Test movement by using controller joysticks
+1. Test movement by using the joysticks of the controllers in the VR headset

 **Try to implement your own ideas and search for tutorials on the internet (note that many of those might be outdated and need some adjustments with new Unity 6 version).**

 ---

-### Interaction examples
+### XR Interaction examples and ideas

 (Might need some adjustments with the Unity 6 version.)

+These are just examples.
+No need to implement them in your project.
+You can choose your own ideas for the project and search the internet for suitable tutorials and instructions.
+There are plenty of Youtube tutorials and other resources available online. **Just remember to list all the sources you have used in your project in your project report.**

 #### Teleport movement